Silicon Valley Bank, California authority appoints bankruptcy administrator-breakinglatest.news-Breaking Latest News

-After the bankruptcy of Silvergate Bank, a Californian credit institution linked to the crypto world, another bad news arrives again from California and always the prerogative of a credit institution.
+After bankruptcy of Silvergate Banka Californian lender linked to the crypto world, comes another bad news again from California and always the prerogative of a lender.

 This is the Silicon Valley Bank – specializing in funding for start-ups – whose stock has started trading on Wall Street with a 60% drop.
 The stock was then suspended because the bank was shut down by the California Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation (Fdic) as bankruptcy trustee.